Axolotlpi/astro-blog-template/README.md

 - Basic Sanity helpers
 - My taste in organization

+### This Branch:

+Adds Tailwind.
+We've moved style directory so it can be processed by postcss, we've added an opinionated global.css, and there's a simple tailwind config to start off.

 ## Usage

 As I add to this template, I will keep the most minimal setup here in main,